earlejam/effective-java-notes/README.md

 # 3. Methods Common to All Objects

 #### 10. Obey the general contract when overriding equals

+- Don't override if:
+  - each instance is inherently unique
+  - no need for logical equality test
+  - superclass overrode equals and still applies
+  - certain that equals will never be invoked
+- Once you've violated the equals contract, you don't how how other objects will behave when confronted with yours
+- There is no way to extend an instantiable class and add a value component while preserving the equals contract
+- Workaround: favor composition over inheritance (e.g. give ColorPoints a private Point field and a public view method: asPoint())
+- But: can add a value component to a subclass of an abstract class without violating equals contract
+- Do NOT write an equals method that relies on unreliable resources (e.g. network access)
+- Recipe for a high-quality equals method:
+  1. Use == operator to check if argument is reference to this object
+  2. Use instanceof to check if argument has correct type
+  3. Cast argument to correct type (since it's an Object to start)
+  4. For each "significant" field in the class, check if the field in the argument matches the corresponding one in the object.
+Compare fields most likely to differ first, or the ones that are less expensive to compare
+  5. When done writing, check 1) symmetry, 2) transitive, 3) consistent
+- Always override hashcode when you override equals.
+Don't be too clever
+- Make sure param is Object type

 #### 11. Always override hashcode when you override equals

+- Equal objects must have equal hashcodes
+- Do not be tempted to exclude significant fields from the hashcode computation to improve performance
+- Don't provide a detailed specification of the value returned by hashcode, so clients can't depend on it and you can change it

 #### 12. Always override toString

+- Makes your class more pleasant to use and makes systems using the class easier to debug
+- When practical, toString should return _all_ the interesting info contained in the object
+- Whether or not you decide to specify a format (and corresponding static factory for converting back) you should clearly document your intentions
+- Provide programmatic access to the info contained in the value returned by toString (e.g. getters)

 #### 13. Override clone judiciously

+- Cloneable interface means protected clone method on Object returns field-by-field copy of the object
+- A class implementing Cloneable is expected to provide a properly functioning, public clone method
+- By convention, object should be obtained by calling super.clone(), not constructor
+- Immutable classes should never provide a clone method (wasteful copying)
+- Must ensure that the new object does no harm to the original object and properly establishes invariants on the clone
+- The Cloneable architecture is incompatible with normal use of final fields referring to mutable objects
+- Try a deepCopy method for objects with complex mutable state
+- A clone method must never invoke an overrideable method on the clone under construction
+- Public clone methods should omit the throws clause
+- A better approach to object copying is to provide a "copy constructor" or "copy factory" because 1) they don't conflict with proper use of final fields and 2) don't throw unnecessary checked exceptions, etc
+- New interfaces should not extend Cloneable
+- Arrays are better with clone, everything else is better with copy constructors or factories

 #### 14. Consider implementing Comparable

+- Should generally agree with equals
+- Use of < and > in compareTo methods is verbose, error-prone, and not reccommended
+- Start with the most significant fields
+- Do not use difference-based comparators

 # 4. Classes and Interfaces